Boston Uprising

-Boston Uprising is an American professional Overwatch esports team based in Boston, Massachusetts.
-The team competes in the Overwatch League (OWL) as a member of the league's West region.
-Founded in 2017, Boston is one of the league's twelve founding teams.
-The team is owned by Robert Kraft of the Kraft Group, who also owns the National Football League's New England Patriots and Uprising Academy, an academy team for the Uprising that compete in Overwatch Contenders.
+Boston Uprising were an American professional Overwatch esports team based in Boston, Massachusetts.
+The team competed in the Overwatch League (OWL) as a member of the league's West region.
+Founded in 2017, Boston was one of the League's twelve founding teams.
+The team was owned by Robert Kraft of the Kraft Group, who also owns the National Football League's New England Patriots and Uprising Academy, an academy team for the Uprising that compete in Overwatch Contenders.